Taipei City (臺北市) has everything you could possibly hope for in an awesome capital city.

 Quick Tips for Visiting Taipei

-- Try to avoid Lunar New Year (most things are closed), Plum Rain Season (May to early June), and summer (too hot and typhoon season).
+- Try to avoid Lunar New Year (if you have to, see my guide to visiting Taipei during Chinese New Year), Plum Rain Season (May to early June), and summer (too hot and typhoon season).
 Long weekends and NYE (December 31 weekend) are also very busy.

 - Get an EasyCard for the convenience of swiping onto all public transportation in the city (see more details about EasyCard below).
 Also see the best apps to download here.